11ty/11ty-website/src/docs/filters.md

 ## Asynchronous Filters {% addedin "2.0.0" %}

-Eleventy has added a new universal filter API for asynchronous filters and extended the currently available `addFilter` method to be async-friendly. _Note that even though Handlebars is used for synchronous filters in `addFilter`, it is excluded from asynchronous filters because Handlebars is not async-friendly._
+Eleventy has added a new universal filter API for asynchronous filters and extended the currently available `addFilter` method to be async-friendly.

 {% set codeContent %}
 export default function (eleventyConfig) {